r-link/microtome_slides/README.md

 # Final analysis in ImageJ

-  - open the new threshold file in GIMP (make sure that the scale is still set correctly by looking at the units in the upper left corner
+  - open the new threshold file in ImageJ (make sure that the scale is still set correctly by looking at the units in the upper left corner
     - if not, follow the steps in Chapter 2. to reset it)